raiet13/js-rails-updated/notes.md

 - Character Index Page
     -> Button only works one time and requires page refresh.
 Not sure why that is... -- moving on for now

+- Show Index Page
+    -> Be able to tick a checkbox for "record this show" upon jQuery creation of it

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -